JakeC007/JakeC007.github.io/_posts/2023-03-8-openai-CLI-tip.md

 ### The Fix

 To fix this permanently, I needed to edit my shell's config file.
-Note if you aren't using Bash here is the location of other common shells:
+Note if you aren't using Bash, below are the location of other common shells:

 - Zsh shell: `~/.zshrc`